List of sumo trophies: Order of the reward ceremony

 The presentation of the Grand Sumo trophies follows a meticulous protocol.
 After the last match on the last day of a tournament (senshūraku), the winning wrestler returns from the shitaku-beya in mawashi, a commentator then announced to the audience that the awards ceremony would begin with the Japanese national anthem.
 The national anthem is often played by military bands (Ground Self-Defense Force, Maritime Self-Defense Force, Air Self-Defense Force) or by the municipalities hosting the tournament (Tokyo Band, Osaka Shion Wind Orchestra).

 At the end of the anthem, the commentator finally announces the wrestler's full shikona name and proclaims him the winner of the tournament.
 As a first step, three prizes are then awarded to the winner.
 The first trophy awarded is the Emperor's Cup by the JSA chairman.
 This particular trophy is presented on the theme of Act 3 of George Frideric Handel's Judas Maccabaeus ('See the Conquering Hero Comes!').
 Then, the JSA championship flag is awarded by the chairman of the JSA judging department and the Prime Minister's Cup is also awarded.
 The champion is then interviewed at ringside by an NHK commentator.
-After the interview, the main part of the awards ceremony takes place in the following order: diplomatic, municipal and corporate trophies and, for special tournaments such as the first or last of the year, special trophies such as the trophy rewarding the wrestler with the most wins in the year or the best makuuchi newcommer.
+After the interview, the main part of the awards ceremony takes place in the following order: diplomatic, municipal and corporate trophies and, for special tournaments such as the first or last of the year, special trophies such as the trophy rewarding the wrestler with the most wins in the year or the best makuuchi newcomer.

 After the main trophies have been awarded, the chairman of the JSA judging department awards the sanshō prizes to the wrestlers who stood out during the tournament that has just ended.

 After the awards ceremony is over, it is customary for the tournament to end definitively with a god-sending ceremony (Kami okuri no gi, 神送りの儀).
 In this brief Shinto ceremony, a sanbon jime is performed to announce the tournament definitively closes.
 A low-ranking gyōji holding a gohei is then thrown into the air by low-ranking and maezumō wrestlers.